francescovannoni/iniFileManager/README.md

 # iniFileManager
-class to write ad read ini files
+class to write and read ini files